danielrenebayer/UrbanFireXDT/README.md

 <!-- LICENSE -->
 ## License

-This code is distributed unter the MIT License.
+This code is distributed under the MIT License.
 See `LICENSE` for more details.

 <!-- Logo License -->